Supriya1105/Supriya1105/README.md

 #### Website Developer
 ![Website Developer](https://pbs.twimg.com/profile_banners/1406748912120074242/1625961664/1080x360)

-I'm Supriya a B-tech undergrad. and I am intrested in Front-end website development. and I also enjoy learning languages, I am good at C++, Python and Java.
+I'm Supriya a B-tech undergrad. and I am intrested in Website development & Machine Learning and I also enjoy learning languages, I am good at C++, Python and Java.
 I also enjoy wireframing, UI, UX and design in general. and I like learning about ML and Blockchain.

 Skills: Python/C++/Java/REACT / JS / HTML / CSS